-Ready Queue in OS
+Ready Queue in OS - Waiting to be executed

-How a process moves into ready queue
+How does a process move into a ready queue?

 How the ready queue is processed

 CPU Scheduler or Short Term Scheduler takes the process from the Ready queue and puts it in the CPU for execution.

 When the new process gets created and ready for execution, it is put into the ready queue.
 The operating system allocates the CPU time to the ready process.
 After getting the CPU time, the process executes or runs in the CPU.

 Interrupt event - process moved from the CPU back into the ready queue

 During execution, several events may occur.
 Due to an interruption event, the process could be removed forcefully from the CPU and be put back in the ready queue.

 Input or Output event - process moved from the IO device to the ready queue

 When the input is ready or when the output is completed, it is sent to the ready queue for CPU processing.